The big de Rham-Witt complex: The anticommutative graded algebras and

 \begin{lemma} For all positive integers $n$ and $a \in \mathbb{W}(A)$, the relation

 holds in $\check{\Omega}_{\mathbb{W}(A)}^1$. \end{lemma}

 \begin{proof}We argue by induction on the number $r$ of prime factors in $n$ that the stated relation holds for all $a \in \mathbb{W}(A)$.
 The case $r = 1$ follows from Definition~\ref{omegacheck}.
 So we let $n$ be a positive integer with $r > 1$ prime factors and assume that the relation has been proved for all positive integers with less than $r$ prime factors.
-We write $n = pm$ with $p$ a prime number.
-Then
+We write $n = pm$ with $p$ a prime number and use the inductive hypothesis to conclude that

 which proves the induction step. \end{proof}